 ACTION: RAN2 kindly asks:

-Please clarify if the measurements made in the first loop (or, more generally in some of the previous ‘N-1’ loops) can be reused (i.e., are considered valid) in the second (‘Nth’) loop i.e., the same frequency need not be measured again from one selected slice to the next.
+Please clarify if the measurements made in the first loop (or, more generally in some of the previous ‘N-1’ loops) can be reused (i.e., are considered valid) in the second (‘Nth’) loop, i.e., no need to measure the same frequency again from one selected slice to the next.

 3. Date of Next RAN2 Meetings: